Stock market today: Most of Wall Street climbs on encouraging inflation report, but Big Tech slumps

 Lower yields helped real-estate owners and utilities lead the way in the stock market.
 Falling bond yields make those stocks’ relatively high dividends more attractive to investors seeking income.

-Real-estate investment trusts in the S&P 500 jumped 2.3% for the biggest gain among the 11 sectors that make up the index.
-Utility stocks were close behind with a gain of 1.7%.
+Real-estate investment trusts in the S&P 500, including SBA Communications, jumped 2.7% for the biggest gain among the 11 sectors that make up the index.
+Utility stocks were close behind with a gain of 1.8%.

 Homebuilders were also strong on hopes that lower mortgage rates will juice the industry.
 D.R.
-Horton climbed 6.7%, as did Lennar for some of the biggest gains in the S&P 500.
-Mohawk Industries, which makes flooring for homes, jumped 6%.
+Horton climbed 7.3%, and Lennar rose 6.9% for some of the biggest gains in the S&P 500.
+Mohawk Industries, which makes flooring for homes, jumped 7.4%.

-Besides hopes for coming cuts to interest rates, expectations for strong profit growth have also helped push the U.S. stock market to records.
-Analysts expect S&P 500 companies to deliver their best growth in more than two years this upcoming reporting season, according to FactSet, but it’s getting off to a mixed start.
+Besides hopes for coming cuts to interest rates, expectations for strong profit growth have also pushed the U.S. stock market to its records.
+Analysts expect S&P 500 companies to deliver their best overall growth in more than two years this upcoming reporting season, according to FactSet, but it’s getting off to a mixed start.

-Delta Air Lines lost 5.3% after reporting slightly weaker revenue and profit for the spring than analysts expected.
-The airline said demand is strong for peak summer travel, but it also gave a profit forecast for the current quarter that fell short of Wall Street's estimates.
+Delta Air Lines lost 4% after reporting slightly weaker revenue and profit for the spring than analysts expected.
+The airline said demand is strong for summer travel, but it also gave a profit forecast for the current quarter that fell short of Wall Street's estimates.

-Conagra Brands fell 1.8% even though its profit for the latest quarter beat expectations.
-Revenue for the company behind Birds Eye, Duncan Hines, and Marie Callender’s fell short of analysts' forecasts.
-Conagra also gave a forecast for profit in its upcoming fiscal year that was below analysts'.
-The food company said customers are still getting used to higher prices.
+Tesla fell 8.4% to give back some of the gains from an 11-day romp where the electric-vehicle maker’s stock had soared 44%.
+It and all the other stocks in the group that’s come to be known as the “Magnificent Seven” fell for the day.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.